The Gaskell Society

 online

 Manchester is the dramatic backdrop to literary classics, such as Elizabeth Gaskell’s North and South, and lesser-known works, such as Isabella Banks’s The Manchester Man.
-The city has been at the forefront of industrial change and political radicalism but what about literature?
-How have events from the Industrial Revolution to Peterloo inspired writers?
-How are the lives of […]
+The city has been at the forefront of […]

 £6